mhutch/MonoDevelop.AddinMaker/README.md

 The Addin Maker makes it easy to create and maintain MonoDevelop and Xamarin Studio addins.

+For information on building addins with Addin Maker, please see [this guide](https://developer.xamarin.com/guides/cross-platform/xamarin-studio/customizing-ide/extending_xamarin_studio_with_addins/).

 ## Features

 * Full support for creating, building, running and debugging addins from within MD/XS.